tjhorner/makerbotd/README.md

 # makerbotd

-makerbotd is a daemon that runs in the background and manages connections to MakerBot 3D printers.
-It can provide an API by listening on a UNIX domain socket or on a TCP address.
+makerbotd is a daemon that manages connections to MakerBot 3D printers.
+With it, you can control your printers with simple HTTP API calls.

 **This software is mid-development.
 It is not stable yet.**